dots-platform/skrecovery-app/README.md

 ### Collaborative learning/analytics.
-Multiple organizations (e.g banks, hospitals) wants to jointly train a ML model or performing analytics using their sensitive data.
+Multiple organizations (e.g. banks, hospitals) wants to jointly train a ML model or performing analytics using their sensitive data.
 They can use MPC to run collaborative learning/analytics without revealing their sensitive data to each other.

 ## Getting Started